catmaid/CATMAID/sphinx-doc/source/models_state_commands.rst

 neighborhood.

 To represent the (local) state the client sees the world in, the state generating functions are used.
-There is a *node state*,  a *parent state* and a *neighborhood state*.
-The first two are subsets of the last one.
+There is a *node state*,  a *parent state*, an *edge state* and a *neighborhood state*.
+The first three are subsets of the last one.
 A node state represents a node ID along with an edition time, a parent state encapsulates this information about a parent of a node.
+An edge state includes a parent state and a child state.
 The neighborhoods state includes both, plus information about children and links, both again represented by an ID and an edition time.
 Then there is also a *no chack state*, which causes the back-end to disable state checking for a request.

 Different actions require different states, below you find a list of stateful